motorro/firebase-ai-chat/README.md

 - User interacts with a front-end application and posts messages.
 - The App uses YOUR backend endpoints to receive the user gestures.
 - The Back-end executes the Assistant run in a worker function and posts the results to a local database.
-- OpenAI tool calls are managed by your Back-end providing all necessary data back and forth.
+- Function tool calls are managed by your Back-end providing all necessary data back and forth.
 - Upon the run is complete, Back-end updates its storage with AI replies.
 - The App updates itself from the Back-end storage and displays changes to the User.